GuillaumeGermain/NLP/README.md

 The idea is to check how effective "traditional" ML methods work in a simple context.
 1000 restaurant customer reviews are classified as 1 or 0, "Liked" or "Didn't like".

-- Reviews are trimmed from most common words, the "stop words".
-- Linked words/verbs (Like, Liked, Liking, Likable, etc.) are grouped together to get a more consistent result: "stemming".
-- The resulting reviews are grouped into a rough "Bag of Words"
-- This bag of words is processed with "traditional" ML techniques (with and without feature scaling), to predict ratings (0/1) on a test set of 200 reviews.
-- Results are grouped in a table, sorted by descending accuracy.

-The most accurate algorithms in this case are:
-1. SVM with sigmoid kernel and feature scaling
-2. Logistic regression with feature scaling
-3. SVM RBF with feature scaling

 To review the results, open the df_results after the script has run.